Flash-X/Flash-X-docs/docs/source/IO.rst

    NZB)

-To output additional simulation scalars in a checkpoint file, the user should override one of the “" or .
+To output additional simulation scalars in a checkpoint file, the user should override one of the “\ ``Unit_sendOutputData``" or ``Simulation_sendOutputData``.

-After restarting a simulation from a checkpoint file, a unit might call to reset a variable value.
-For example, the Driver unit calls to get the value of the timestep reinitialized from the checkpoint file.
-A value from the checkpoint file can be obtained by calling .
+After restarting a simulation from a checkpoint file, a unit might call ``IO/IO_getScalar`` to reset a variable value.
+For example, the ``Driver`` unit calls ``IO_getScalar("dt", dr_dt)`` to get the value of the timestep ``dt`` reinitialized from the checkpoint file.
+A value from the checkpoint file can be obtained by calling ``IO/IO_getPrevScalar``.
 This call can take an optional argument to find out if an error has occurred in finding the previous value, most commonly because the value was not found in the checkpoint file.
 By using this argument, the user can then decide what to do if the value is not found.
-If the scalar value is not found and the optional argument is not used, then the subroutine will call and terminate the run.
+If the scalar value is not found and the optional argument is not used, then the subroutine will call ``Driver/Driver_abortFlash`` and terminate the run.

 .. _`Sec: Output user defined arrays`: